(Updated Dec 2015)

 Currently I'm making new forms, 'mussels' and 'nuts' which, like my 'waveforms' are scale independent and lend themselves to compositions of multiples in various arrangements, sizes and naked raku finishes.
-Latest development is a desktop 'presentation nest' for the small mussel - watch this space.
+In 2016 I hope to make larger, stoneware fired versions suited to all-year-round outdoor display.

 I work principally in raku where clay takes a spectacular elemental journey through fire, air and water to become ceramic.
 Random crackle glazes dress tightly controlled, thrown forms evoking aeronautical/spacecraft engines, seedpods, nuts and flowers.
 Decoration, where applied, is simple and geometric using tape or pre-cut paper shape "resists" counterpointing the crackle, which is the "signature" of raku.